 The Ph.D. program timeline, outlined below, is also available as a PDF: Doctoral Program Structure and Handbook

 About two weeks in advance of the First-Year Advisory Meeting the student should submit to each member of the committee a list of courses taken and TA/RA duties and a reflection on the experience of the first year.
-(A copy is also given to the Program Administrator for the department and student files).
+(A copy is also given to the Administrator of Degree Programs for the department and student files).
 The advisory meeting involves an assessment of progress made during the first year of study, and includes advising on the next year of study.
 In addition to its advisory role, the committee makes a recommendation to the Director and Associate Director on the continuance of the student in the graduate program.
-A first year review form is filled out and signed by the committee and by the student; these forms are then given to the Program Administrator to place in the student’s file.
+A first year review form is filled out and signed by the committee and by the student; these forms are then given to the Administrator of Degree Programs to place in the student’s file.

 The second year of study should emphasize in-depth work in the student’s field of interest, formulation of possible doctoral exam topics, problem formation and research, and research skills.
 Usually these goals are intricately linked.
 Course work should include seminars, directed readings, and directed research.
 By the end of the second year of study, students are encouraged: (1) to fulfill their skills requirement; (2) to be preparing for their doctoral exams; and, (3) to begin dissertation proposal formulation.